syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

  {% endtabs %}

+## How to copy necessary Microsoft compatible fonts to Linux

+The fonts present in the location(in Linux) "/usr/share/fonts/" is used for conversion.
+By default, there will be limited number of fonts available in the Linux.

+Use the following code example to install the Microsoft compatible fonts to linux.

+{% tabs %}

+{% highlight Linux %}
+sudo apt-get install ttf-mscorefonts-installer
+{% endhighlight %}

+{% endtabs %}

+After the installation, the necessary Microsoft compatible fonts will be available in this location "/usr/share/fonts/truetype/msttcorefonts", which will be considered for conversion.

 ## How to set culture/locale in Docker containers (Windows and Linux containers)

 By default, Culture/Locale that is specified in the container image will be used in Docker containers.